 We have shown how our model of overconfidence can be qualitatively consistent with our stylized facts about individual forecasts.
 Although our model is simple, in this subsection we explore the capacity of the model to also quantitatively match the survey data.
-We show that our model can account for the baseline estimates in Table I and that these estimates imply amounts of absolute and relative overconfidence that are in line with auxiliary data on professional forecasters.
-We also test several key comparative statics of our model.
-Lastly, we discuss the implications of our model for the distribution of forecast errors.
+We show that our model can account for the baseline estimates in Table I, and that these estimates imply degrees of absolute and relative overconfidence that are in line with auxiliary data.
+We also test several key implications of our model, and discuss its economic consequences.